 Keep these rules in mind when you are choosing Iron on for your designs.
 You will want to choose iron on with the HOTTEST temperature settings to be towards the base of your project and the types with the coolest temperature settings to be at the front of your design

-How to Layer Everyday Iron on:
+How to Layer Everyday Iron-on

 You can grab these files I used here in the Cricut Community!